leslylopez43/assiggment_Flask/README.md

 3. ### Set up the PostgreSQL database:
 - Create a new database named "motoring" on your PostgreSQL server.
 - Update the database connection details in the `db_conn` function in `app.py` with your PostgreSQL credentials.

-Start the application:
-The application will be accessible at http://localhost:5000.

 ### Chrome Lighthouse Test Results